yaningzhu/blog/002_redshift_permissions.md

 ### Verifying the Current State

-Save this query somewhere, it's super useful to see what kind of permissions an user has:
+Save the query below, it's super useful to see what kind of permissions an user has (credit to user `drtf` from this [Stack OverFlow link](https://stackoverflow.com/questions/18741334/how-do-i-view-grants-on-redshift))

 ```sql
 SELECT *